vcsjones/AzureSignTool/README.md

 This tool uses the same mechanisms for signing as the Windows SDK `signtool`.
 It will support the same formats as `signtool` supports.
 However, the formats that `azuresigntool` and `signtool` support vary by operating system and which Subject Interface Pacakges are present on the system.

+## Exit Codes

+The exit code is an HRESULT.
+Successfully signing produces a result of `S_OK`, or "0".

 ## Requirements